artu-hnrq/artu-hnrq/LEARNLOG.md

 ##### Sourced
 - [mkdocs-autolinks-plugin](https://github.com/midnightprioriem/mkdocs-autolinks-plugin) - An MkDocs plugin that automagically generates relative links between markdown pages
+- [mknotebooks](https://github.com/greenape/mknotebooks) - A plugin for mkdocs to help you include Jupyter notebooks in your projects

 ## Afternoon sleep - 2021-08-02
 ##### Read